Browse Articles

 </html>

-Here NgFor is used to display a list of items using repetitive loops that is data of employees class.
+Here NgFor is used to display a list of items using repetitive loops that are data of the employee's class.

 <tr *ngFor='let employee of employees'>